eih27/AI-Project-1/README.md

 # AI-Project-1
-Rock-Paper-Scissors CNN Model
+Rock-Paper-Scissors CNN Model-
-This project is an exploration of using a convolutional neural network (CNN) on the ESP32S3 Sense microcontroller to classify rock, paper, and scissors hand gestures.
-My goal is to not only build a working model but also gain a deeper understanding of data collection, preprocessing, and deploying machine learning models on microcontrollers.
+This project uses a convolutional neural network (CNN) on the ESP32S3 Sense microcontroller to classify rock, paper, and scissors hand gestures.

 Hardware: